hisaac/hisaac.net/_posts/2020/2020-06-30-my-favorite-music-of-2019.md

 	<li><a href="https://album.link/i/1458032141">Others</a></li>
 </ul>

 Chris Staples can do no wrong in my eyes, and this album is in support of that.
-Another fun and deceptively simple release.
+Another fun and deceptively virtuosic release.
 One of my favorite songwriters ever.

 ## Denzel Curry - <cite>ZUU</cite>